-NCI tells us 9 out of every 10 people said they always or usually choose or can change their child's support workers.

-NCI asked whether children joined in community activities (like sports, religious or spiritual services, or entertainment).
+NCI tells us 9 out of every 10 people said they can always or usually choose or can change their child's support workers.
+NCI asked whether children take part in community activities (like go out to eat or do something for fun).